petednz/nz.co.fuzion.transactional/README.md

 ## Support

-This extension is contributed by [Fuzion Aotearoa](https://www.fuzion.co.nz).
-Contact us for professional support and development requests.
+This extension is contributed by [Fuzion](https://fuzion.co.nz).
+[Contact us](https://fuzion.co.nz/contact) for professional support and development requests.

 We welcome contributions and bug reports via the extension's Github issue queue.